-Applications submitted during the second application cycle, from May 10 through July 21, 2023, have been awarded.
+Applications submitted during the second application cycle, from May 10 through July 21, 2023, is currently under challenge review.
 The map below (figure 3) identifies the service areas covered by the applications received during this cycle.
 The map will be updated as project areas are awarded.